 Complete a Thorough Walk-Through and Training

 Make sure you have all your paperwork in hand when the renter arrives and use a checklist for the walk-through.
-Outdoorsy will give you instructions about the different pictures that you need to take before the rental, the points that you need to hit in during the walk-through, and the practice driving that you should show the renter.
+Outdoorsy will give you instructions about the different pictures that you need to take before the rental, the points that you need to hit during the walk-through, and the practice driving that you should show the renter.

 Install a GPS Tracker